-Hey, I'm Matt, a Software Engineer currently based in the UK.
-I work for Caring.com primarily in Ruby on Rails, and React
+Hey, I'm Matt, a freelance Software Engineer based in the UK.
+I work primarily in Ruby on Rails, and React

 In a previous post I talked about how I set up server side rendering of React components in Rails with Hypernova.
 One detail I skimmed over in that post was how I got the data dependencies of our React components in Ruby-land.
 We’re a React + GraphQL shop (via Apollo Client), and following GraphQL best practices, our data requirements are colocated with the components that need the data, so this is a pretty tough problem.
 At first this seemed unsolvable, but thanks to some amazing tooling from the Apollo team, it can be done with surprising ease, and best of all no code duplication.

 In this post I will walk you through how to extract your React components’ GraphQL queries, fragments and all, into a format a Rails app can read, run, enabling full data hydration and server side rendering.
 While I am using Rails and React, the principles of this tutorial can be applied to any server language with a GraphQL client, and to any JS framework using Apollo Client or (I believe) any GraphQL JS client that supports denoting queries with the

 I recently discovered Hypernova, a wonderful tool from Airbnb, making the unimaginable possible: server side rendered React components, in a Rails app, with no Node server required in development, or even production.

 In the post, I’ll walk you through how to make this a reality in four steps:

 - Installing Webpacker 3.4.1, in a Rails 4.2+ app

 - Installing Hypernova Ruby Client, initially just client side rendering React components

 - Configuring Webpacker + Hypernova Server, to support rendering those same components server side

 - Adding health checks, so we know things are working in production